5G-ERA/signalQualityNetworkApplicationRos2/docker/README.md

 To launch the semantic mapping, which creates a pointcloud2 around the robot boundingbox, run:
 # Requirements and setup:
 This code was tested in ROS 2 Humble and Foxy.
-Copy the content of this repository by using either git clone or manual download and paste it to your /src folder in your ros2 workspace.
-Then follow by building the ws.
+Copy the content of this repository by using either git clone or manual download.

 ```
 # LAUNCH SIMULATION